 Due to licensing laws, you must be physically located in Washington, DC (not Maryland or Virginia) at the time of your appointment.
 If you need a private space in the center for your virtual appointment, arrangements can be made when scheduling your appointment.

 Single Session Appointments are for individuals who need professional support about a specific non-crisis concern but do not want a full course of therapy.
 These one-time sessions can be useful for those who are looking for community referrals, want to problem solve a specific problem, or want to learn a few skills.
 Please note, same day appointments are not available.

 Please see the Single Session FAQ for more information.

 You can always reach a qualified clinician 24/7 via ProtoCall.
-This service is available after hours (including nights, weekends, holiday breaks and during weather closings).
+This service is available regardless of your location, and is available after hours (including nights, weekends, holiday breaks and during weather closings).
 You can reach a licensed clinicians via ProtoCall at 202-885-7979.

 Off-campus referrals can be a great option.
 They’re often recommended to students who may require intensive, extensive, or specialized services.
 To obtain referral information you can an appointment for an initial consultation or schedule a Single Session Appointment.

 Want to learn more about referrals?
 Please take a look at these helpful resources on Referrals to Private Care.

 Students seek psychological services for a wide variety of concerns, including: